RadwanDuadu/AcademIQ/README.md

 **Visual Design Elements**
 - No visual design elements as this project is completed using the commandline.

-## Wireframes

-To follow best practice, a flowchart was created to showcase the progression of the Python app.
-I've used [Lucidchart](https://www.lucidchart.com/pages/examples/flowchart-maker) to design my app flowchart.

-Flowchart can be found in the **[Data Model](#flow chart)** (see below) section.

 ## User Stories

 | **Target** | **Expectation**                                                                 | **Outcome**                                                                   |